Coriander Corner logo

 Julienne Salad

-This salad is colorful, healthy, fresh and it’s also packed with protein - a perfect lunch packed with variety and nutrition.
+This salad is colorful, healthy, fresh and it’s also packed with protein - a perfect lunch with variety and nutrition.
 “Julienne” refers to the French way of slicing vegetables and meats resulting in a visually beautiful salad.

 Cuisine